• CSIR NET COURSE

 Industrial Applications and Economic Importance of Bacteria

-The economic importance of bacteria extends to the manufacturing of diverse commercial goods.
-In the food industry, Lactobacillus species convert milk into curd, cheese, and yogurt through fermentation.
-Acetic acid bacteria produce vinegar, while others help in the curing of tea and tobacco leaves to improve flavor.
-Modern biotechnology uses bacteria like Escherichia coli to synthesize human insulin and growth hormones on a mass scale.
-These applications generate billions in revenue and provide essential medical treatments.
-The RPSC Botany Paper 1 Syllabus PDF lists these industrial uses as core topics for competitive examinations.
+The economic importance of bacteria is apparent in the production of various trade items.
+Within the nourishment sector, certain *Lactobacillus* types transform milk into fermented products such as curd, cheese, and yogurt.
+Bacteria that generate acetic acid yield vinegar, and others aid in treating tea and tobacco leaves to enhance their taste profile.
+Modern biotechnological techniques utilize organisms like *Escherichia coli* to produce human insulin and developmental hormones in bulk.
+These applications generate considerable revenue and provide essential medical treatments.
+The RPSC Botany Paper 1 Syllabus PDF marks these industrial activities as central topics like economic importance of bacteria for public service examinations.

 Economic Importance of Mycorrhiza and Lichens in Ecology